Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Devontae Booker

-, but head coach Vance Joseph cast some doubt on that prognosis early in the week.
+(wrist) had originally been expected to make his season debut in Week 3 versus the Bills, but coach Vance Joseph cast some doubt on that prognosis early in the week.
 He shapes up as a game-time call that will likely be based on whether the Broncos feel they can handle the Bills with C.J.
 Anderson and

 Jamaal Charles